yolk/valvat/README.md

     $ gem install valvat

-## Basic Usage
+## Validate the syntax of a VAT number

 To verify the syntax of a vat number:

     Valvat.new("DE345789003").valid?
     => true or false

+It is also possible to bypass initializing a Valvat instance and check the syntax of a vat number string directly with:

+    Valvat::Syntax.validate("DE345789003")
+    => true or false

+## Validate agains the VIES web service

 To check if the given vat number exists via the VIES web service:

     Valvat.new("DE345789003").exists?
     => true or false or nil

+Or to lookup a vat number string directly via VIES web service:

+    Valvat::Lookup.validate("DE345789003")
+    => true or false or nil

 *IMPORTANT* Keep in mind that the VIES web service might be offline at some time for all or some member states.
 If this happens `exists?` or `Valvat::Lookup.validate` will return `nil`.
 See *Handling of VIES maintenance errors* for further details.

-It is also possible to bypass initializing a Valvat instance and check the syntax of a var number string directly with:

-    Valvat::Syntax.validate("DE345789003")
+### Details & request identifier

+If you need all details and not only if the VAT is valid, pass {detail: true} as second parameter to the lookup call.

+    Valvat.new("IE6388047V").exists?(detail: true)
+    => {
+      :country_code=>"IE", :vat_number => "6388047V", :valid => true,
+      :request_date => Date.today, :name=>"GOOGLE IRELAND LIMITED",
+      :address=>"1ST & 2ND FLOOR ,GORDON HOUSE ,BARROW STREET ,DUBLIN 4"
-    => true or false
+    } or false or nil

-Or to lookup a vat number string directly via VIES web service:

-    Valvat::Lookup.validate("DE345789003")
+According to EU law, or at least as Austria sees it, it's mandatory to verify the VAT number of every new customer, but also to check the VAT number periodicaly.
+To prove that you have checked the VAT number, the VIES Web service can return a `request_identifier`.

+To receive a `request_identifier` you need to pass your own VAT number in the options hash.
+In this example, Google (VAT IE6388047V) is checking the validity of eBays VAT number (LU21416127)

+    Valvat.new("LU21416127").exists?(requester_vat: "IE6388047V")
+    => {
+      :country_code=>"LU", :vat_number => "21416127", :valid => true,
+      :request_date => Date.today, :name=>"EBAY EUROPE S.A R.L.",
+      :address => "22, BOULEVARD ROYAL\nL-2449  LUXEMBOURG",
+      :company_type => nil, :request_identifier => "some_uniq_string"
-    => true or false or nil
+    } or false or nil

+If the given `requester_vat` is invalid, a `Valvat::InvalidRequester` error is thrown.

+### Handling of VIES maintenance errors

+From time to time the VIES web service for one or all member states is down for maintenance.
+To handle this kind of temporary errors, `Valvat::Lookup#validate` returns `nil` by default to indicate that there is no way at the moment to say if the given VAT is valid or not.
+You should revalidate the VAT later.
+If you prefer an error, use the `raise_error` option:

+    Valvat.new("IE6388047V").exists?(raise_error: true)

+This raises `Valvat::ServiceUnavailable` or `Valvat::MemberStateUnavailable` instead of returning `nil`.

+Visit [http://ec.europa.eu/taxation_customs/vies/viesspec.do](http://ec.europa.eu/taxation_customs/vies/viesspec.do) for more accurate information at what time the service for a specific member state will be down.

+### Handling of other VIES errors

+All other errors accuring while validating against the VIES web service are raised and must be handled by you.
+These include:

+ * `Valvat::InvalidRequester`
+ * `Valvat::BlockedError`
+ * `Valvat::RateLimitError`
+ * `Valvat::Timeout`
+ * all IO errors

+### Set optiosn for the savon client

+Use the `:savon` key to set options for the used savon SOAP client.
+For example to log all requests:

+    Valvat.new("IE6388047V").exists?(savon: {log: true})

+Or to use higher timeouts for the requests:

+   Valvat.new("IE6388047V").exists?(savon: {open_timeout: 10, read_timeout: 10})

+### Skip local validation before lookup

+To prevent unnecessary requests, valvat performs a local syntax check before making the request to the VIES web service.
+If you want to skip this step (for any reason), set the `:skip_local_validation` option to `true`.

 ## Experimental checksum verification